15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 The best view of the beach is from the Hill Inlet lookout — the swirling tidal patterns where the sand meets the sea look almost painted from up there.

-It’s accessible by boat, seaplane or helicopter from Hamilton Island or Airlie Beach, making it a natural day trip from either base.
+It’s accessible by boat, seaplane or helicopter from Hamilton Island or Airlie Beach — the Whitsundays guide covers all the day tour options.

 There’s no development on the beach itself — no shops, no cafes — so bring everything you need.